Adoration 4 Adventure’s recommendations for a fine day of wine tasting in the Barossa Valley, South Australia.

 Taste the Barossa makes pickups from Adelaide and Glenelg.

-My Mum and I were complimentary guests of Taste the Barossa, however my opinion is my own and will always remain unbiased in order to provide the best recommendations to our readers.
+My Mum and I were complimentary guests of Taste the Barossa, however, my opinion is my own and will always remain unbiased in order to provide the best recommendations to my readers.

 Pin it for the next adventure!

 Have you visited the Barossa Valley or planning to anytime soon?
 Tell us about it below!